getsolus/help-center-docs/docs/user/quick-start/installation/disks.md

 Solus provides multiple ways you can install onto your system.

 1. **Whole Drive**
-   Solus can take up the entire drive, using traditonal root partitions, or with LVM-managed root partitions.
+   Solus can take up the entire drive, using traditional root partitions, or with LVM-managed root partitions.
 2. **Multi-boot**
    You can install Solus next to your existing operating system, such as Windows. _If you have multiple operating systems installed, we will choose the largest option._
 3. **Manual Partitioning**